Materials-Consortia/OPTIMADE/optimade.rst

 The header object MUST contain the keys:

 - :field:`"optimade-partial-data"`: Object.
-  An object that identifying the response as being on OPTIMADE partial data format.
+  An object identifying the response as being on OPTIMADE partial data format.

   It MUST contain the following key: